 SIGN UP FOR THE 2024 CHALLENGE

 Interested in participating in the 2024 Challenge?
-Sign-up to compete by December 22nd.
+The sign-up window has been extended!
+Sign-up to compete by January 5th.

 The Sign-Up Form to participate in the 2024 Challenge is open from now through December 22nd.
 If you are planning to participate, you must fill out the Sign-Up Form.
 Additional key dates are as follows: